Brian May: 1983–1999: Side projects and solo works

 In late 1992, the Brian May Band was officially formed.
 May had loosely formed an earlier version of the band for 19 October 1991, when May took part in the Guitar Legends guitar festival in Seville, Spain.
 The line-up for his performance was May on vocals and lead guitar, Cozy Powell on drums and percussion, Mike Moran and Rick Wakeman on keyboards, and Maggie Ryder, Miriam Stockley and Chris Thompson on backing vocals.
 The original line-up was May on vocals and lead guitar, Powell on drums and percussion, Michael Casswell on guitar, Neil Murray on bass, and Ryder, Stockley and Thompson on backing vocals.
 This version of the band was together only during the South American support tour (supporting The B-52's and Joe Cocker) on five dates.

-Afterwards, May made significant changes, feeling the group never quite gelled.
+May later made significant changes, feeling the group never quite gelled.
 May brought guitarist Jamie Moses on board to replace Mike Caswell.
 The backing vocalists, Ryder, Stockley and Thompson, were replaced by Catherine Porter and Shelley Preston.
 On 23 February 1993, this new line-up of The Brian May Band began its world tour in the US, supporting Guns N' Roses and headlining a few dates.
 The tour included dates in North America, Europe (support act: Valentine) and Japan.
 On 15 June 1993, the band did a show in London that would end up as The Brian May Band's only release as a collective, namely Live at the Brixton Academy.
 At the show, May would sing a few lines of "Love of My Life", and then, as Mercury used to, let the audience join in.
 After the tour ended on 18 December 1993, May returned to the studio with fellow surviving Queen band members Roger Taylor and John Deacon to work on tracks that became Made in Heaven, the final Queen studio album.
 The band took Mercury's solo album demos and last recordings, which he managed to perform in the studio after the album Innuendo was finished, and completed them with their additions both musically and vocally.
 After Mercury's death, work on the album by Deacon and May began originally in 1992 but was left until a later date due to other commitments.